Doctoral dissertations in the Faculty of Social Sciences

 These rules and guidelines are based on the Rector’s Decision HY/498/2017, HY/134/2019, HY/2379/2021 nad HY/11925/2024 and further specifications decided by the Faculty Council of the Faculty of Social Sciences.

-Start by seeing what it is to be expected in the process of evaluation of the dissertations: planning the timetable in the Instructions for doctoral candidates.
+Start by familiarizing yourself with what it is to be expected in the process of evaluation of the dissertations and planning the timetable in the Instructions for students.

 When your manuscript is almost ready for pre-examination, please check the following points with your supervisor: